Janca-Pieters95/Janca-Pieters95/README.md

-1- 👋 Hi, I’m @Janca-Pieters95
+- 👋 Hi, I’m @Janca-Pieters95
-- 👀 I’m interested in ...
+- 👀 I’m interested in ... books and cats
-3- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ...
 R for microbia ecologist
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... anything in Bioogy, micro and eco
 - 📫 How to reach me ...
 - 😄 Pronouns: ...
+SHE/HER
 - ⚡ Fun fact: ...
+I hope to learn R

 <!---
 Janca-Pieters95/Janca-Pieters95 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.